Al-Khattabi: Theological position

+Abu Sulayman al-Khattabi was an adherent of the Ash'ari school.
 In his book entitled Ma'alim al-Sunan, he stated the middle path position in dealing with ambiguous ahadith regarding the attributes of God:

 The people of our time have split into two parties.
 The first one [The Mu'tazila and their sub-groups] altogether disavow this kind of hadith and declare them forged outright.
 This implies their giving the lie to the scholars who have narrated them, that is the imams of our religion and the transmitters of the Prophetic ways, and the intermediaries between us and Allah's Messenger.
-The second party [Mujassimah (Anthropomorphists) give their assent to the narrations and apply their outward (apparent) meaning literally in a way bordering anthropomorphism and.
+The second party [Mujassimah (Anthropomorphists)] give their assent to the narrations and apply their outward (apparent) meaning literally in a way bordering anthropomorphism and.
 As for us we steer clear from both views, and accept neither as our school.
 It is therefore incumbent upon us to seek for these hadiths, when they are cited and established as authentic from the perspectives of transmissions and attributes, as an interpretation derived according to the known meaning of the foundations of the Religion and the schools of the scholars, without rejecting the narration outright, as long as their chains are acceptable narrators are trustworthy.

+Commenting on the nature of Divine attributes, Abu Sulayman al-Khattabi clarified that the affirmation of Allah being above the Throne did not imply physical spatial containment or direction: